secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 | Day 9   | Live Learning - Effective Communications with Your Team | 1 hr 20 minutes | Live Learning | <br> *Live learning that includes Social Learning activity with role playing on crucial conversations, a bias for async, feedback,  and 1-1's |
 | Day 10  | Manager action plan & weekly evaluation | 20 minutes | Self-paced writing & evaluation | <br> * Fill in the manager action plan based on the week's activities and self-reflection <br> *Complete the weekly evaluation <br> *Catch up on weekly challenges <br> <br> *Share Manager Challenge [certification on LinkedIn](/handbook/people-group/learning-and-development/certifications/#sharing-your-certificate/)! |

-### Manager Action Plan
+### Individual Growth Plan

-Throughout the program, we ask that managers create a manager action plan to self-identify and self-reflect on areas that they wish to improve on moving forward.
+Throughout the program, we ask that managers to create or refine their [Individual Growth Plan](https://about.gitlab.com/handbook/people-group/learning-and-development/career-development/#internal-resources-1).
+We encourage Managers to self-reflect on their professional development as a people leader and identify areas where they can advance their skills.
 The document is intended to be a starting point for managers to document where they can improve as a people leader.
-Any manager can use the [manager action template](https://docs.google.com/document/d/1he_sJUrMuuWf1QPGoUu4E_W0uRQCQ3Ohd3jElTiN4hE/edit#) we've created.

 ### Post Manager Challenge